Paul Whitehead Teaches Chess

-Paul Whitehead Teaches Chess is a 1985 video game published by Enlighten.
+Paul Whitehead Teaches Chess is a video game published by Enlightenment, Inc in 1985.

 Gameplay

-Paul Whitehead Teaches Chess is a game in which chess master Paul Whitehead teaches chess to a beginner or middle level player.
+Paul Whitehead Teaches Chess is a game in which chess master Paul Whitehead teaches chess to a beginner up to a middle level chess player.

 Reception

 Roy Wagner reviewed the game for Computer Gaming World, and stated that "There were some minor elements of the programming that I found objectionable, but overall the program is an excellent way to learn about the game of chess.
 The tone of the tutorial is very understandable.
 This program is highly recommended."